|

 PPI Expansion (Click to enlarge)

+We're going to test the PPI by outputting data on Port B to a LED bar graph.
 Below is a screenshot of the PPI_LEDs.asm file you can view or you can open the code itself.

 PPI_LEDs.asm (Click to enlarge)